dvdmtw98/notes/notes-vault/operating-system/linux/commands/linux-file-permissions.md

 ### Special Permissions

-#### Special Bits
+#### SUID/SGID Bit
-Set UID/GID Bit (Run file as owner with owner permissions)
 In Permissions represented by 4000 (SUID), 2000 (SGID) & 6000 (Both)
 The "x" bit is replaced with "s" if this is set
 SUID : Run file with permissions of file owner
 SGID : Run file with permissions of the group owner

 #### Sticky Bit
-Sticky Bit (Only file owner can rename and delete file in the folder)
+Only file owner, directory owner or root can rename and delete file in the folder
-This permission works at the directory level
+This permission is applied at the directory level
+Rename and delete are operations that look at the permission of the directory
 It is represented by "t" in place of the execute "x" bit in others section (rw-rw-rwt)
 In permission represented by 1000